 In past years, we’ve seen the trend has been to use straight, horizontal lines to separate sections on website’s pages.
-After conducting some UX research on the matter, our team has discovered that using diagonal lines as this divider is not only visually intriguing, but it creates a directional purpose for the user’s eyes to follow down the page or to point to a call-to-action, just like Ruan's website.
+After conducting some UX research on the matter, our responsive web design company has discovered that using diagonal lines as this divider is not only visually intriguing, but it creates a directional purpose for the user’s eyes to follow down the page or to point to a call-to-action, just like Ruan's website, created by our Des Moines web design and development team.
 Using diagonals in your designs will increase the number of users that scroll through the entire length of the site.

 8. Abstract Shapes Will Get Attention

 A web design trend that we are loving is the use of abstract shapes.
 We have begun to see brands move towards versatile shapes that give an extra element of intrigue for users.
 The group does a great job of introducing graphics without actually embedding the photo.
 Notice this company has also started integrating modern gradients in their designs!
 Maybe they were inspired by Instagram?

 9. Enhancing User Experience

 An interesting web design feature beginning to appear is the added user experience.
 The New York Times has developed a system where as you scroll through the article you’re reading, you can now reference the category and article title at the top of the page, as shown in the visual above.
 This makes users feel more comfortable knowing where they are when navigating a massive, content-heavy website.
 Additionally, this web design declutters the top navigation, creating a better user experience.

 A web design trend that we are loving is the multiple color branding look.
 Companies like Camden Town Brewery are moving towards a web design that is branded based on page or product and changes when the user navigates and interacts with the product or pages.
 This web design subconsciously helps the user associate which product or service page is connected with which information solely based on visual color cues.